datalad/datalad-catalog/docs/source/metadata_formats.rst

 also supply embedded or sidecar metadata.

 .. note:: In order to create a user-friendly catalog, DataLad Catalog should receive
-    structured metadata as input.
+    structured metadata adhering to a specified :doc:`catalog_schema` as input.
 This means that structured metadata first has to be extracted from your DataLad dataset.

 Metadata Extractors